Indian guru Asaram Bapu awaits verdict in rape trial amid tight security

 Police have been placed on high-alert across three Indian states in advance of Wednesday's court verdict, amid the threat of further violence.

-The three states, Rajasthan, Gujarat and Haryana, are home to a large number of Asaram devotees.
+The three states, Rajasthan, Gujarat and Haryana, are home to large numbers of Asaram devotees.

-Special prohibitory orders have already been issued in Jodhpur, where the trial court will deliver its verdict, with the Rajasthan High Court imposing Section 144, which prohibits the gathering of more than four people in an area, until April 30.
+Special prohibitory orders have already been issued in the city of Jodhpur, where the trial court will deliver its verdict, with the Rajasthan High Court imposing Section 144, which prohibits the gathering of more than four people in an area, until April 30.

-Security has also been stepped up around the alleged victim's house, in Uttar Pradesh.
+Security has also been stepped up around the alleged victim's house, in the state of Uttar Pradesh.

 Asaram's spokesperson, Neelam Dubey, has refuted suggestions that the guru's followers are planning to protest the verdict.